dror27/dk-shack/vol1/songs/en/Tumbling Down.md

 Now I'm overdosed by kindness\
 Of a girl that's never mine\
 Her body is a palace I serve\
-Her gate is where I lie\
+Her gates is where I lie\
 And when we're all alone, at night\
 She's walking on a wire\
 As she's tumbling down the stairways of her mind